public dissemination

 • A photograph of graffiti recently created along the Donaukanal.
 Clicking on this image brings up a map with its location.

 • A short description and link to the protocol of past meetings.
-In that way, all INDIGO’s meeting protocols are freely accessible to anybody.
+In that way, the INDIGO meeting protocols are freely accessible to anybody.

 social media

 • Project INDIGO has an active Instagram account, because it is one of the main platforms over which the necessary engagement with graffiti creators takes place.
-In one year, almost 400 people active in the graffiti scene started to follow INDIGO’s Instagram.
-After trying out different strategies, INDIGO has now settled for three types of contributions:
+After the first project year, almost 400 people active in the graffiti scene followed INDIGO via Instagram.
+This engagement was made possible via four types of contributions:

-• Every second Monday, the Newsletter is posted.
+• Every second Monday, the Newsletter was posted.

-• Each Wednesday is Gallery Wednesday; new graffiti creations from the Donaukanal are shared.
+• Each Wednesday was Gallery Wednesday; new graffiti creations from the Donaukanal were shared.

-• Every second Friday is Flashback Friday: either relevant historic facts on graffiti are shared or a photo composition that compares a 2002-2005 versus a 2022 photo from the Donaukanal.
+• Every second Friday is Flashback Friday: either relevant historical facts on graffiti were shared or a photo composition that compares a 2002-2005 versus a 2022 photo from the Donaukanal.

-• Every Sunday is Literature Sunday in which literature on graffiti (usually a book) is shortly described
+• Every Sunday is Literature Sunday, in which literature on graffiti (usually a book) was shortly described

-• The Twitter account of project INDIGO is less active, which explains why there are only 85 followers as of September 2022.
-Twitter was mainly used to advertise all the talks of the goINDIGO 2022 symposium.
+• The Twitter account of INDIGO is less active, which explains why there are only circa 140 followers as of September 2023.
+Twitter was mainly used to advertise all the talks of the goINDIGO 2022 and 2023 symposia.

 press